troglobit/finit/README.md

 For a fully operational system `/var`, `/run` and `/tmp` must be set up properly in `/etc/fstab` -- which is iterated over at boot.

-The built-in Inetd requires `/etc/services` and `/etc/protocols` to work with port names rather than numbers.

 Origin & References